moiSentineL/ThoughtLogger/README.md

 Instructions:
 1. Download the release you want.
-2. Extract the .zip folder
+2. Run the installer.
-3. Run the installer.
+2. Run the application.

 And you are done!